Skip to Content

 Core Attribution Fields (First Touch)

-First-touch fields record the very first traffic source that brought the visitor to your site.
-These values are locked permanently once set:
+First-touch fields capture the very first source that brought a visitor to your site.
+Once set, these values never change:

 Property Internal NameDescriptionExample Values